 Thanks for writing and for following The Big Outside, and for buying my book.
 I hope you enjoy it.

 I grew up in Massachusetts and visit family there every summer.
-I’ve known people who’ve contracted Lyme disease and it’s horrible if not diagnosed and treated soon.
+I know people and I’ve met other hikers and backpackers who’ve contracted Lyme disease, and it’s horrible if not diagnosed and treated soon.
 Tick-borne diseases are a bigger problem in some regions, like the Northeast, than other parts of the country, primarily from May through July.
-This informative paper from the federal Centers For Disease Control points out that 95 percent of Lyme disease cases occur in 12 states, and more than 60 percent of the cases of misleadingly named Rocky Mountain Spotted Fever occur in five states.
-None of the states on either list are in the West.

 Symptoms of tick-borne diseases can resemble other, more-common illnesses, so if someone becomes ill and you suspect Lyme disease, it’s important to tell your doctor that the sick person has been outdoors recently and possibly exposed to ticks.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 I hope that’s helpful.
 Read that CDC paper, it’s very useful.